projectara/greybus-spec/source/control.rst

 the remainder of the response shall be ignored.
-The major and minor version contained in the response is the same as those supplied in the request, or the highest version supported by the destination if it is not able to support the source’s version.
+The major and minor version contained in the response is the same as those supplied in the request, or the highest version supported by the destination if it is not able to support the source's version.
 Both ends of the connection shall use the version of the protocol in the response once it has been received.